Inflation Tame in June, Complicating Fed's Rate Decision -- Update

 The price index hit and slightly exceeded the Fed's target level in early 2017 for the first time in nearly five years, but has since settled lower.
 One reason was a drop-off earlier this year in the price of cellphone services, something many Fed officials see as a transitory event.

+Excluding wireless telephone prices, core prices rose 1.6% in June from a year earlier, still below the Fed's target.

 The Fed sees low inflation as a sign of broader economic weakness, which is why it seeks to keep it steady at around 2%.
-The persistent softness in inflation readings has some economists wondering if broad forces are at play holding down inflation and the economy.
+The persistent softness in inflation readings has some economists wondering if broad forces are at play holding down inflation as prices for items ranging from apparel to shelter have softened in recent months.

 "One of the things that's really holding back inflation right now is just the weak wage growth," said Scott Anderson, Bank of the West chief economist.
 "Without that catalyst of rising real wages, it's going to be hard for inflation to move a lot higher."